bpdegnan/redbash/README.md

 The private directory has untilties that are required to build macports, and macports is installed into opt.

+In order to get the package, I generally run:

+	wget https://github.com/bpdegnan/redbash/archive/refs/heads/main.zip -O redbash-main.zip

-In order to install the packages, clone this repository and then run ./setuppaths.sh followed by installmacports.sh.
+In order to install the packages, clone this repository and then run ./setuppaths.sh.
+You will need logout and back in to update the paths, or rerun your shell.
+Next run installmacports.sh to try to build things.
 You can then do a "port selfupdate"  You need to sort out the bsdsed to run as sed because I've been unable to pull that off without root access still; however, you can do the following to prove things are working:

     port -v install libffi